 Make your recognition program as unique as you can to create culture and buzz.

-Being outrageous is how to go viral and create buzz.
+Being outrageous is how you can go viral and create buzz.
 When a team or individual has reached a huge milestone, send in the marching band!
-Perhaps someone at your company has a daughter or son in a high school marching band who can come march right through your office at 4:30pm on a Friday.
+Perhaps someone at your company has a daughter or son in a high school marching band who can march right through your office at 4:30 pm on a Friday.
 Your company will talk about it for years to come.

 Pass the mascot

 If your company or team is new to employee recognition, passing the mascot is a simple program that is easy to get started.
 It is a way to give thanks each week based on your company values in the form of a physical item.
 At Breakthrough.com, their mascot is the duck because ducks seem calm, but their feet under the water are moving quickly (source: Recognize)The holder of the chalice presents a colleague with this commendation for feats of strength and stamina in the line of duty during our Friday Hour of Awesomeness.

 Recognize most professional on Zoom

 Is one of your employees putting an effort to appear professional in Zoom meetings while working from home?
 Surprise the most put together on Zoom each month with a fun award.

 At Facebook, the whole month of October is dedicated to security, with a twist.
 Employees are encouraged to attempt to hack other employees' computers.
 For instance, an employee may leave a thumb drive with a virus on someone's desk.
 If that person plugs it into the computer, they lose.
 Staff earns points and prizes for successfully tricking other employees.
 The result is a fun exercise and creates awareness around cyber security.

 Having friends increases retention.
 Metrobank in the UK has top employees of the company get together for outings, like cooking classes.
 Another idea, host team pizza parties or play games together.
 Try to connect employees together and celebrate common things they have.

 Help staff set goals